Chief Human Resources Officer: example job description

 Job specification template for a Chief Human Resources Officer (CHRO)

-Attract the right technology leaders
+Attract the right people leaders

 Reduce unsuitable applications